Lab delays are causing a 3-5 day delay in getting your full results. Please contact our help centre if you require assistance

 How do at-home blood tests work?

-This means you take a small blood sample from your fingertip, usually first thing in the morning.
+A finger prick test means you take a small blood sample from your fingertip, usually first thing in the morning.

 Our at-home blood tests work like this: